Scaramir/maxlight/README.md

 ```

 ## TODOs:
-- [ ] It's a console application and i want to turn it into a nice UI after my ML-internship.
+- [ ] Turn the onsole application into a nice UI after the bachelor's thesis.
-- [ ] Multi-threaded matrix iteration
+- [ ] Multi-threaded matrix iteration (2)
-- [ ] better USB-connection, e.g. detect disconnection
+- [ ] better USB-connection, e.g. detect disconnection and wait until ready before buffer gets send
-- [ ] Reinitialize enumerator and devices after failure
+- [ ] Reinitialize enumerator and devices after device failure
 - [ ] Have a stop/interrupt call to switch to modes or config
 - [ ] Implement modes
     - [ ] static light
-    - [ ] standard light effects
+    - [ ] standard light effects (rainbow, smooth, ...)
-    - [ ] overall darken and brighten
+    - [ ] overall darken/brighten factor
 - [ ] Assign areas to distinguished LEDs or LED-stripes
     - [ ] upgrade iteration
     - [ ] re-write buffer-send
-    - [ ] Arduino-script to distibute buffer-values to LEDs/stripes
+    - [ ] Arduino-script to distribute buffer-values to LEDs/stripes
-    - [ ] lower gpu-usage as well (don't send unnecessary large copies through BUS)
-    - [ ] create a UI
+    - [ ] create a UI?
 - [ ] Gamma-correction value shift and matched gamma-values for glasses with blue-filters and display night modes
 - [x] (Think about image compression)
+- [ ] lower gpu-usage: don't send unnecessary large copies multiple times through BUS per frame

 ## Appendix:
-The project got compiled by Visual Studios' "Release Mode"  with winSDK and only works on Windows 8.1 and higher and x64. \
+The project got compiled by Visual Studios' "Release Mode"  with winSDK and only works on Windows 8.1 and higher on x64. \
+'lumos_maxima.cpp' is the Arduino code and got compiled to the arduino by the Arduino-IDE, using it's old compiler (for CH340)
+..nothing fancy..

 More features will come soon. \
-'lumos_maxima.cpp' is the Arduino code.

 ## Known issues: \
 Rotated monitors won't get captured.
 I will re-read how windows passes rotated frames and pass the rotation-mode to the functions.
 Switching from or to a fullscreen mode programm causes an access loss of the variables or stucks in an api-function.
 Restart the Program and switch/'Alt+Tab' back to the game within 5 seconds.
 This accounts to every display-mode switch (change of resolution, lockscreen, changing games from window mode to fullscreen, ...).
+A lot of programs handle the DirectX full screen switch well enough and work well with this program.
+The presets were optimized for "Cat Quest 2" and video games.

 Porting it to Linux would require a replacement of the AcquireNextFrame() function of the windows desktop duplication api and some other adjustments. \